By Michael Lanza

 On my most-recent trip there, a friend and walked 80 miles through the heart of the North Cascades National Park Complex just as the huckleberries ripened and the larch trees blazed yellow with fall color in the last week of September.
 Our grand tour from Easy Pass Trailhead to Bridge Creek Trailhead took us through virgin forests of giant cedars, hemlocks, and Douglas firs, and over four passes, including Park Creek Pass (lead photo at top of story), where you turn a 360 overlooking waterfalls and glaciers pouring off cliffs and jagged, snowy peaks amid a sea of mountains.

 North Cascades National Park holds an Early-Access lottery for permit reservations from March 4-15, 2024—enter especially if you’re seeking any popular backcountry camps in the park—and opens general permit reservations on April 29.

 See my story “Primal Wild: Backpacking 80 Miles Through the North Cascades,” which has my tips on how to plan and take this trip, including shorter variations of the route, and all stories about North Cascades National Park at The Big Outside.

 Find your next adventure in your Inbox.
 Sign up now for my FREE email newsletter.

 Backpack Incomparable Glacier National Park

-Reserve a permit starting March 15 for groups of one to eight people and March 1 for groups of nine to 12.
 And, of course, I can give you a customized plan for a backpacking trip of any length in Glacier; click here to learn how.